Chronically ill woman says TikTok is keeping her alive

-KANSAS CITY, MO (KCTV) -- While communities are pitted against each other a woman facing a troubling diagnosis found genuine connections through a social media app known for dancing influencers.
+KANSAS CITY, Missouri (KCTV/KSMO ) -- While communities are pitted against each other a woman facing a troubling diagnosis found genuine connections through a social media app known for dancing influencers.

 “There’s a lot of stereotypes and negative connotations with social media in general,” said Tricia Melland.
 “Sure, there’s negativity and such, but there’s a lot of positivity that outweighs that.”